K-means clustering: Complexity

 Lloyd's algorithm is the standard approach for this problem.
 However, it spends a lot of processing time computing the distances between each of the k cluster centers and the n data points.
 Since points usually stay in the same clusters after a few iterations, much of this work is unnecessary, making the naïve implementation very inefficient.
 Some implementations use caching and the triangle inequality in order to create bounds and accelerate Lloyd's algorithm.

+Optimal number of clusters

+Finding the optimal number of clusters (k) for k-means clustering is a crucial step to ensure that the clustering results are meaningful and useful.
+Several techniques are available to determine a suitable number of clusters.
+Here are some of commonly used methods: